-- English Martyrs acknowledges the impact of gangs, county lines, serious violence, crime and exploitation.
-Any concerns regarding gangs, county lines, serious violence, crime and exploitation will be reported and responded to in line with other child protection concerns. - The initial response to child victims is important and staff will take any allegations seriously and work in ways that support children and keep them safe.
+- St Augustine of Canterbury Catholic Primary School acknowledges the impact of gangs, county lines, serious violence, crime and exploitation and relevant concerns will be reported and responded to in line with other child protection concerns. - The initial response to a child victim is important and staff will take any allegations seriously and work in ways that support children and keeps them safe.